Kyle Farmer Player Props: Twins vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is No. 1 in the league with a collective 9.7 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.7 K/9, the second-best in the league.

-- The Braves have a 3.87 team ERA that ranks ninth across all league pitching staffs.
+- The Braves have the eighth-ranked team ERA across all league pitching staffs (3.83).

-- The Braves rank 15th in baseball in home runs surrendered (86 total, 1.1 per game).
+- Braves pitchers combine to give up 87 total home runs at a clip of 1.1 per game (to rank 16th in baseball).

-- The right-hander last pitched on Tuesday against the Philadelphia Phillies, when he went six innings, allowing one earned run while giving up eight hits.
+- The right-hander last appeared on Thursday against the Philadelphia Phillies, when he tossed seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.